-Gaslighting emotional abuse and manipulation.
+Gaslighting in relationships, emotional abuse and manipulation.
 Is this happening to you?
+Are you being gaslighted regularly?

 If you’ve ever been gaslighted you’ll know the feeling.
 You think you’re going crazy, right?